-Adverse childhood experiences more likely for children with special health needs
+Adverse experiences more likely for special health needs children

 The prevalence of adverse childhood experiences (ACEs) is higher among children and youth with special health care needs, researchers from Child Trends’ have found.